Ask Dr. Jetter - What is SUDEP?

 The recent death of Cameron Boyce has brought important attention to a complication of epilepsy called SUDEP.

-SUDEP stands for Sudden Unexplained Death in Epilepsy Patients.
+SUDEP stands for Sudden Unexpected Death in Epilepsy.
 People who experience SUDEP are healthy, and often do not have a seizure that causes the death.
 If people that die of SUDEP have an autopsy, no other cause is found.
 Their lungs, heart, brain, etc are all normal.

 Extensive research has gone into SUDEP looking for a cause.
 Some feel that an irregular heart rhythm causes the death.
 Others think that breathing problems lead to death.
 It is interesting to note that most patients with SUDEP are found face down.